broadinstitute/exome-results-browsers/src/browsers/gp2/content/terms.md

 ## Citations in publications

-We request that any use of data from the GP2 browser cite the consortium's paper, [_GP2: The Global Parkinson's Genetics Program_](https://doi.org/10.1002/mds.28494), and the browser release paper [_TK: (todo - paper name), Zih-Hua Fang et al._](www.google.com)
+We request that any use of data from the GP2 browser cite the consortium's paper, [_GP2: The Global Parkinson's Genetics Program_](https://doi.org/10.1002/mds.28494), and, when published, the browser release paper.